MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-network-howto-vnet-to-vnet.md

 2. Copy the assigned IP address, open a browser, and paste the address into the address bar.
 Your browser may warn you that the security certificate is not trusted.
 Continue anyway.

-4. Enter the fortigate administrative user name and password you provided during the deployment.
+4. Enter the FortiGate administrative user name and password you provided during the deployment.

     ![](./media/azure-stack-network-howto-vnet-to-vnet/image14.png)